We’re having an election

 4. Proxy voting policy

-Any member who will be away and unable to vote either during the early voting period or on election day may assign another member as their proxy.
+Any member who is unable to vote online and is unable to vote at the club may assign another member as their proxy.

-It is the responsibility of the member assigning their proxy vote to inform the election committee of their decision either via email or in person.
+It is the responsibility of the member assigning their proxy vote to inform the election committee of their decision either via email, phone call, or in person.
+All proxy requests must be received by Saturday October 10th at 4pm